-Effect Description Illustrative Guidance • Option would lead to a major increase in the risk and/or severity of droughts. ?
-Uncertain • From the level of information available, the effect that the option would have on this objective is uncertain.
+Effect Description Illustrative Guidance level in the long term; Option would lead to major increases in water use compared to prior to development such that the risk of water shortages in an area is significantly increased and abstraction is significantly beyond sustainable levels; Option would lead to an exceedance of an abstraction license limit; Option would lead to a major increase in the risk and/or severity of droughts. ?
+Uncertain From the level of information available, the effect that the option would have on this objective is uncertain.